Natuworkguy/GameBro/scripting/basics.md

 * `"group-add"` — triggered when a sprite is added to a group
 * `"group-removed"` — triggered when a sprite is removed from a group
-* `"str-view"` — triggered when a sprite is viewed as a string

 ---